contao/docs/docs/manual/layout/templates/template-data.en.md

 {{< version "4.13" >}}

 Within Twig Templates you can display all available or specific template data.
-The output is only done when debug mode is enabled.
+This only works while the debug mode is enabled.

 ```twig
 {{ dump() }}